 Entropion is an abnormality of the eyelids in which the eyelid rolls inward.
-This inward rolling often causes the hair on the surface of the eyelid to rub against the cornea resulting in pain, corneal ulcers, perforations, or pigment developing on the cornea which can interfere with vision.
+This inward rolling on the surface of the eyelid rubbing against the cornea results in pain, corneal ulcers, perforations, or pigment developing on the cornea which can interfere with vision.

 WHAT ARE THE SIGNS OF ENTROPIAN?

-Most dogs will squint, hold the eye shut, and tear excessively (epiphora) though some patients will develop a mucoid discharge.
+Most dogs will squint, hold their eye shut, and tear excessively (epiphora) some patients will develop a mucoid discharge.
 Interestingly, many flat-faced dogs with medial entropion (involving the corner of the eyes near the nose) exhibit no obvious signs of discomfort.
-In most cases, both eyes are affected.
-It is usually diagnosed in puppies under 1 year of age.
+In most cases, both eyes are affected and are usually diagnosed in puppies under 1 year of age.